Love, Victor: Release

 The series premiered on June 17, 2020, pushed up from a June 19 release date, on Hulu in the United States.
 Internationally, the series premiered on Disney+ under the dedicated streaming hub Star on February 23, 2021.
 The second season was released on June 11, 2021, on Hulu and premiered internationally on June 18, 2021, on Disney+'s Star.
 On Disney+, the first two seasons episodes premiered on a weekly basis.

 The 8-episode third and final season was released on June 15, 2022.
 On that date, Love, Victor was also made available in the United States on Disney+.
 Internationally, the complete season was released simultaneously on Disney+'s Star.
+In the United Kingdom, the series was acquired by BBC Three and BBC iPlayer.

 Reception

-Audience viewership
+Viewership

-According to Whip Media's viewership tracking app TV Time, Love, Victor was the most anticipated new television series during the month of June 2021 and was the top show on the rise, based on the week-over-week growth in episodes watched for a specific program, during the week ending June 21, 2020.
-According to Hulu, the series was the most-watched drama on the service during its premiere week between June 17 and 23, 2020.
-It was also the most-binged original drama series on Hulu in 2020 during its first week and the second-most binged original on Hulu after Solar Opposites.
+Whip Media, which monitors consumers' viewing habits worldwide, reported that Love, Victor was the most anticipated new television series in June 2020.
+It also became the top show on the rise, based on week-over-week growth in episodes watched, during the week ending June 21, 2020.
+Hulu announced that the series was the most-watched drama on the platform during its premiere week in June 2020.
+The series was also the most-binged original drama on Hulu during its first week and the second-most binged original overall, after Solar Opposites.
+According to market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, Love, Victor saw a 180.1% month-on-month increase in demand from May to June 2021.
+Following its June 2021 premiere, demand for the series surged by 485.6% week-over-week.
+In June 2022, Whip Media's TV Time app,which tracks viewership data for the more than 21 million worldwide users, reported that the show was the fifth most-watched original series during the week of June 19, 2022.